Keyboard shortcuts

 Architecture

-The MCP server is a thin wrapper over the same services available through the CLI.
-Each MCP tool maps to an internal command or service call.
-The server handles serialization (JSON arguments and responses) and error propagation.
+The MCP server is a thin client over the same gRPC engine used by the TUI and CLI.
+Each MCP tool maps to an engine service call or direct database/HTTP query.
+The server handles JSON serialization and error propagation.

 Claude Code <--stdio--> gaius-mcp <--gRPC--> Engine (port 50051)